 Income Tax Expense.
-For the year ended December 31, 2020 compared to the prior year, income tax expense increased due to higher earnings from the Partnership's consolidated corporate subsidiaries in 2020 and the impact of a current state tax benefit (net of federal benefit) of \$17 million in the prior year, which was primarily due to a change in estimate related to state income taxes in 2019.
+For the year ended December 31, 2020 compared to the same period in the prior year, income tax expense increased due to higher earnings from the Partnership's consolidated corporate subsidiaries in 2020 and the impact of a current state tax benefit (net of federal benefit) of \$17 million in the prior year, which was primarily due to a change in estimate related to state income taxes in 2019.